DVD | 01:09:00

 Six noted therapists and experts offer their stories and advice on dealing with Compassion Fatigue, and discuss ways of recognizing and addressing this condition in yourself and others.

-Produced for trauma workers, relief workers and those exposed to trauma due to their profession or work as volunteers, this DVD addresses the issue of Secondary Traumatization and Compassion Fatigue.
-These conditions are a hazard to the helping professionals that deal with traumatic events and through the voice of six therapists and experts, this DVD heightens awareness of symptoms and risks, and provides new information about prevention, resilience and treatment.
+Produced for trauma workers, relief workers and those exposed to trauma due to their profession or work as volunteers, this video addresses the issue of Secondary Traumatization and Compassion Fatigue.
+These conditions are a hazard to the helping professionals that deal with traumatic events and through the voice of six therapists and experts, this video heightens awareness of symptoms and risks, and provides new information about prevention, resilience and treatment.
 Specific strategies on awareness, lifestyle balance and connecting with others are given to assist trauma workers.
 You will hear personal stories and advice from Frank Ochberg, MD, Charles Figley, PhD, John Wilson, PhD, Carl Bell, MD, Atle Dyregrov, PhD, and Angie Panos, PhD.
-This DVD is used by the US Army as part of their Sexual Assault Prevention and Response Program.
+This video is used by the US Army as part of their Sexual Assault Prevention and Response Program.

 In Depth